• captious •

 Meaning: 1.
 Deceptive in a way that misleads, entraps; sophistical.
 2. Having an ill-natured fondness for catching others at fault and raising objections; caviling, carping.

 Notes: Captious is another in our series of words that are not what they seem.
 It has nothing to do with captains or captions but is a well-behaved adjective from a poor but tidy family.
 It has an adverb, captiously, and a noun, captiousness, and that is pretty much it.

 Word History: This good if misguiding word is another of the many that came to us from Latin via Old French.
-It began as Latin captiosus, the adjective from captio "seizure, sophism," the noun of capere "to seize."
-Related words from Latin include capture and caption (a phrase that 'grabs' you).
+It began as Latin captiosus, the adjective from captio "seizure, sophism", the noun of capere "to seize".
+Related words borrowed from Latin include capture and caption (a phrase that 'grabs' you).
 The English word catch comes from Old North French cachier "to chase" from the same original Latin word.
 The original Proto-Indo-European root, kap-, came down to English as have and German haben.
-Heavy is another great-grandson that arrived via Old English hefig.
-In German kap- became Haft "arrest", but also the suffix -haft "having," as in lebhaft "lively, spirited" from Leb-en "life" + -haft.
+In German kap- became Haft "arrest" and also the suffix -haft "having", as in lebhaft "lively, spirited" from Leb-en "life" + -haft.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!